 Ask us about talent scholarships!
 In-district high school students may submit a scholarship application with a visual art portfolio and interview for a limited number of tuition waivers in February and March each year.

-According to the Bureau of Labor Statistics, employment of Craft and Fine Artists is projected to grow 6 percent from 2016 to 2026.
-The median annual wage for craft and fine artists was $49,160 in May 2017.
+According to the Bureau of Labor Statistics, the median annual wage for craft and fine artists was $48,960 in 2018.

 - Art Design (2D and 3D)